 - Development proposals which are likely to lead to increased use of any of the Green Infrastructure Assets listed below, as shown on the Policies Map, will be required to take reasonable opportunities to enhance the Green Infrastructure Asset(s).
-These Green Infrastructure Assets are: - a) Green Infrastructure Corridors (not shown on the Policies Map); - b) Playing Pitches; - c) Informal Open Spaces i.e. 'natural and semi-natural green space' and 'amenity green space'; - d) Allotments; - e) Recreational Routes; and - f) Nature Reserves: - g) Golf Courses (Beeston Fields and Chilwell Manor); and - h) A mix of Informal Open Spaces and flood mitigation measures (land off Thorn Drive, Newthorpe). - 2.
+These Green Infrastructure Assets are: - a) Green Infrastructure Corridors (not shown on the Policies Map); - b) Playing Pitches; - c) Informal Open Spaces i.e. 'natural and semi-natural green space' and 'amenity green space'; - d) Allotments; - e) Recreational Routes; and - f) Nature Reserves.; - g) Golf Courses (Beeston Fields and Chilwell Manor); and - h) A mix of Informal Open Spaces and flood mitigation measures (land off Thorn Drive, Newthorpe); and - i) Prominent Areas for Special Protection (Bramcote Hills and Bramcote Ridge; Burnt Hill, Bramcote; Catstone Hill Ridge, Strelley; Stapleford Hill; and Windmill Hill, Stapleford). - 2.
 In all cases listed in part 1, and in the case of school playing fields, permission will not be granted for development that results in any harm or loss to the Green Infrastructure Asset, unless the benefits of development are clearly shown to outweigh the harm.